 - Contact the school directly should you prefer to validate your child’s absence for weather-related reasons on a day classes are held.

-Download our mobile app to get Inclement Weather information sent directly to your smartphone.
+Download our mobile app to get busing information sent directly to your smartphone.

 Our transportation policy is reviewed periodically by our transportation committee.
-You can read our full policy by downloading it.
+Read it here.